eSquire-qq/eSquire-qq/README.md

 • EPAM Courses, Java Online Program (Spring-Summer 2022)

-👦 About me

-- 👀 I'm interested in reading programming literature.
-- 🌱 I’m currently learning Java.
-- 📫 How to contact me: email - esquire.github.repos@gmail.com
+📫 How to contact me: email - esquire.github.repos@gmail.com

 <!---
 eSquire-qq/eSquire-qq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.